puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 times.

 Before continuing, let's take a moment to review those constraints.
-To avoid duplicate resource errors during compilation, all resource must have a *title* and *namevar* parameter that are unique with respect to resources of the same type.
+To avoid duplicate resource errors during compilation, all resources must have a *title* and *namevar* parameter that are unique with respect to resources of the same type.